Dubai Taxes 2025: All taxes including the new corporate tax explained (UPDATE)

 Taxable income in Dubai includes all income earned by a person or company in Dubai.
 This includes income from business, rentals, capital gains and other sources of income.
 Taxable income is usually calculated on the basis of the net income remaining after deducting certain expenses such as business expenses and depreciation.

 It is important to note that there is no income tax in Dubai.
-Instead, there is a corporate income tax that only applies to companies.
-This tax is applied to the taxable income of the company and is 9%.
+Instead, there is a corporate tax that only applies to companies.
+This tax is applied to the company's taxable income and amounts to 9 %.

 Loss relief in the UAE: What needs to be considered?